Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 - An introductory section describing the content of the page.
 - A responsive table which displays categories of posts.
 If the user is authenticated, they are provided with a button to add a post.
 - The columns within the table are: category name, description, number of posts, latest post
+- Note that some columns in these tables will not display for small and medium screen sizes to optimize for mobile viewing.
-- A JavaScript script is included which makes entire table rows clickable, redirecting to a URL determined by a data-href attribute.
+- A jquery script is included which makes entire table rows clickable, redirecting to a URL determined by a data-href attribute.

 ### Community Category
 - Title: The title for the page is set to "Category Posts" using the title block from the base template.